bjorns/aem-cmd/README.md

 #### Filter config

 The import tool allows the user to filter imported files by path or file type.
-The following is an example filter config file.
+The following is an example filter config file:

 ```javascript
 {